olithissen/suncalc_postgres/README.md

 # SunCalc for PostgreSQL

 **SunCalc for PostgreSQL** provides a set of functions to calculate the time of solar events like sunrise, noon and more for a specified time and location as well as the position of the sun in the sky for arbitrary times and locations.
-It has been successfully tested with the official PostgreSQL Docker images from versions 9 to 15 and such also works with other flavors of PostgreSQL like [TimescaleDB](https://github.com/timescale/timescaledb)
+It has been successfully tested with the official PostgreSQL Docker images from versions 9 to 15 and as such also works with other flavors of PostgreSQL like [TimescaleDB](https://github.com/timescale/timescaledb)

 ## Quick start